 R. adenogynum – restrained growth, usually wider than high, leaves have a bluish gray cast, spongy orangish brown indumentum, light pink to white flowers.

 R. ambiguum – pale yellow – fragrant leaves – makes a great screen – willowy growth – takes full sun.

 R. amundsenianum – a new small leaved alpine with strong blue flowers – will take sun.

 R. arboreum – a mid April bloomer with shiny dark leaves and plastered indumentum.
 Will become a tree.

 R. argipeplum – a red that blooms in February or March.
 Wonderful hairs on leaf and stem, smooth polished red bark with time.

 R. argyrophyllum – we offer ssp. hypoglaucum, a form with bronzy new growth.
 Underside of leaves are white.
 Light pink flowers.

-R. arizelum - wonderfully fuzzy orange indumentum coats the underside of the large leaves -- flowers vary from cream to yellow to pink -- branches readily.
+R. arizelum – wonderfully fuzzy orange indumentum coats the underside of the large leaves – flowers change from pink to yellow to cream – branches readily.